OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: Applications

-The Lorenz model \eqref{Xeq}-(\ref{Zeq}) is obtained from above RBC problem by retaining only three most linearly unstable Fourier modes in a Galerkin approximation.
-The rescaled Rayleigh number and the constant $b$ in Lorenz model are defined as $r = R / R_c$, $b = 4 / (1 + a^2)$.
-Since the Lorenz system is aggressively truncated from the original RBC problem, it is not expected to give quantitatively accurate prediction for the dynamics of original system when $r\gg 1$.
-Some extensions of Lorenz system to dimensions higher than 3 are proposed, e.g. Curry's 14-dimensional model \cite{curry_generalized_1978}.
-But numerical experiments have shown that a large numbers of spectral coefficients need to be retained to obtain quantitatively accurate results in a Fourier-Galerkin approach \cite{curryOrderDisorderTwo1984}.
+Since Lorenz system is aggressively truncated from the original RBC problem, it is not expected to give quantitatively accurate prediction of the dynamics of the original system when $r\gg 1$.
+Some extensions of Lorenz system to dimensions higher than 3 are proposed, e.g. Curry's 14-dimensional model \citep{curry_generalized_1978}.
+But numerical experiments have shown that much large numbers of spectral coefficients need be retained to get quantitatively good results in a Fourier-Galerkin approach \citep{curryOrderDisorderTwo1984}.
 In fact, \cite{curryOrderDisorderTwo1984} used more than 100 modes to obtain convergent results for a parameter region similar to $b=8/3$, $\sigma=10$, $r=28$ used by Lorenz.
-In the following, we show that using OnsagerNet, we are able to directly learn reduced order models from RBC solution data that are quantitatively accurate and require much fewer numbers of modes than the Galerkin projection method.
+In the following, we show that by using OnsagerNet, we are able to directly learn reduced order models from RBC solution data that are quantitatively accurate and require much fewer modes than the Galerkin projection method.